Jman012/Wasserflug-tvOS/README.md

 ## Features

 ### Implemented Floatplane Features
-✅ Floatplane Login (and with 2FA)
+- ✅ Floatplane Login (and with 2FA)
   - Login via LTT Forum/Discord: See FAQ
-✅ Aggregated home screem
+- ✅ Aggregated home screen
-✅ Creator screens with proper branding (banner image, profile picture, "About" information)
+- ✅ Creator screens with proper branding (banner image, profile picture, "About" information)
-✅ Search a creator for videos
+  - ✅ Search a creator for videos
+  - ✅ Creator Livestream
-✅ Floatplane tags (viewing only)
+- ✅ Floatplane tags (view only)
-✅ Formatted post descriptions
+- ✅ Formatted post descriptions
-✅ 4K Support
+- ✅ 4K Support
+- ✅ Watch progress (syncs with Floatplane website)
-✅ Attachment views
+- ✅ Attachment views
   - ✅ Videos
   - ✅ Pictures
   - ❌ Audio
   - ❌ Gallery

-✅ Creator Livestream
-❌ Livestream chat
+- ❌ Livestream chat
-❌ Notifications(?)
+- ❌ Notifications
-❌ Creator discovery
+- ❌ Creator discovery
-❌ Search by tags
+- ❌ Search by tags
   - Note: You can currently manually search a tag by typing a `#` before the tag name in the creator's search screen, same as Floatplane.com.
   - This is more about clicking a tag button to search it automatically.

-### Extra Features
-✅ Watch progress (client-side only, will not sync across other Apple TVs or with the Floatplane website)
-❌ Picture-in-Picture
+- ❌ Picture-in-Picture

 ## Frequently Asked Questions